raminmohammadi/MLOps/Labs/Airflow_Labs/Lab_3/readme.md

-Here’s a complete guide to setting up, deploying, and triggering Apache Airflow DAGs from a virtual machine (VM).
+A complete guide to setting up, deploying, and triggering Apache Airflow DAGs from a virtual machine (VM).
 This includes creating an Airflow environment, configuring the API, organizing the folder structure, and setting up DAGs to run a sample Python script.

 ---